OpenDroneMap/odm-benchmarks/README.md

 |          Config 1 |   0.00 |  0.00 |      ABC |  XYZ |
 |          Config 2 |   0.00 |  0.00 |      ABC |  XYZ |

-## Contributing
+## Contributing Your Benchmark Data

 Do you have benchmark data to share?
-[See the README](README.md) to learn how.

-ODM benchmark data is organized two ways.

-- [By Configuration](by-config.md) for a given configuration, how do different jobs perform?
-- [By Dataset](by-dataset.md) for a given set of files, how does it perform under different configurations?

-## Contributing Your Benchmark Data
 ...

 ## License